 In the present study, we focus on the seasonality changes in the eastern Baltic region by compiling multiple temperature and vegetation reconstructions based on a variety of biological proxies.
 The Baltic region was covered by the south-eastern sector of the last Scandinavian Ice Sheet (SIS) (Kalm, 2012).
-During the past decade the Lateglacial environmental history of this region has been intensely studied (e.g. Stancikaite et al., 2009; Heikkilä et al., 2009; Veski et al., 2012; Druzhinina et al., 2020; Seiriene et al., 2020).
-The Lateglacial changeable climatic conditions (Rasmussen et al., 2014), past summer and winter temperature reconstructions (Veski et al., 2015), and the associated arctic-to-boreal vegetation dynamics (Amon et al., 2012; Veski et al., 2012; Amon et al., 2016) and tree-line presence (Amon et al., 2014) provide an excellent case to study the seasonal dynamics of rapid natural climate warming and cooling episodes.
-Here we apply the microphenological UI proxy to two sites which hold uncommonly continuous and well-preserved B. nana subfossil leaf fragments in order to determine spring onset dates and the thermal properties of the growing season.
+During the past decade, the Late Glacial environmental history of this region has been intensely studied (e.g. Stančikaitė et al., 2009; Heikkilä et al., 2009; Veski et al., 2012; Druzhinina et al., 2020; Šeirienė et al., 2020).
+The Late Glacial changeable climatic conditions (Rasmussen et al., 2014), past summer and winter temperature reconstructions (Veski et al., 2015), and associated arctic-to-boreal vegetation dynamics (Amon et al., 2012; Veski et al., 2012; Amon et al., 2016) and tree-line presence (Amon et al., 2014) provide an excellent case to study the seasonal dynamics of rapid natural climate warming and cooling episodes.
+Here we apply the micro-phenological UI proxy to two sites that hold uncommonly continuous and well-preserved B. nana subfossil leaf fragments in order to determine spring onset dates and the thermal properties of the growing season.
 The first indication that the UI proxy is also applicable in a more continental settings has been provided in experimental studies on B. nana relict stands in Poland (Ercan et al., 2021) and is applied here to a subfossil leaf record from the sediment core of the continental (eastern Baltic) region for the first time.
-Compared to the already available alternative temperature proxies for the same sites, this approach uniquely enables the first
+Compared to the already available alternative temperature proxies for the same sites, this approach uniquely enables the first detailed analysis of seasonality changes during the Late Glacial period in the eastern Baltic region.